deeexcee-io/AI-Report-Assistant/README.md

 Sign into chatgpt and get an API Key - You get $5 free.
 It costs about $0.002 per API request so free credit will probably expire before you use up that amount.

+## TODO

+Needs more error handling and colours, everyone likes a coloured output.

 # How to use

 You can use it interactively to get writeups for a single issue or pass it a .nessus file and it will parse it, pulling all Critical, High, Medium and Low Issues then using the pluginName as input to get writeups.